palkan/anyway_config/README.md

 #### Customize env variable names prefix

-By default, Anyway Config uses upcased config name as a prefix for env variable names (e.g.
+By default, Anyway Config uses upper-cased config name as a prefix for env variable names (e.g.
 `config_name :my_app` will result to parsing `MY_APP_` prefix).

 You can set env prefix explicitly: